takethebait/takethebait/README.md

 # Hi there, I'm Leon ✌
 I'm a software developer from Germany.
-I currently work at [dSPACE](https://www.dspace.com/en/inc/home.cfm) on the ConfigurationDesk software.
+I currently work at [dSPACE](https://www.dspace.com/en/inc/home.cfm) on the ConfigurationDesk product.
 Prior to that I worked as a Junior IT Consultant at [Diebold Nixdorf](https://www.dieboldnixdorf.com/en-us/) responsible for Software QA, release management and mobile development on Android.

 I also make music on the side.

 ## Current tech 💻:
-- C# / .NET / WPF / ASP.NET
+- C# / .NET 6
 - Go
 - Docker

 ## Currently learning 👨‍🎓:
-- K8s
+- Unreal Engine (C++)
-- Unreal Engine
+- Rust
-- C / C++
+- A little bit of distributed systems

 ## Feel free to hit me up 🌎:
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/leon-baitinger-b7a2b9112/) or [XING](https://www.xing.com/profile/Leon_Baitinger/cv)